 Read the full bio for Joan Sabott

 Kari D. Boyle is a conflict engagement practitioner, consultant, trainer and retired lawyer.
 She served as Executive Director of Mediate BC Society for ten years followed by one year as its Director of Strategic Initiatives.
 She enjoys using her legal, mediation and management experience to improve citizens’ access to viable and affordable conflict management options in the workplace and beyond.
-Previously, she practiced corporate commercial litigation in Vancouver for 14 years, worked in-house for 6 years specializing in legal services management, led mediation research initiatives at UBC, served as an adjunct professor at UBC Law School and provided support to the Civil Justice Reform Working Group and the initiative to create a new set of...
+Previously, she practiced corporate commercial litigation in Vancouver for 14 years, worked in-house for 6 years specializing in legal services management, led mediation research initiatives at UBC, served as an adjunct professor at UBC Law School and provided support to the Civil Justice Reform Working Group and the initiative...

 Read the full bio for Kari Boyle